-Learning Outcome Semester 1 Semester 2 Semester 3 Semester 4 I. Safety Definition: The creation and maintenance of an environment that promotes avoidance of harm to patient and health care team members by use of clinical reasoning, current practice policies and procedures Demonstrates safe care practices to minimize the potential harm to patients, self and the health care team, with minimal guidance Implements safe care practices to minimize the potential harm to patients, self and the health care team Integrates safe care practices to minimize the potential harm to patients, self and the health care team Analyzes safe care practices and processes to minimize risk of harm to patients, self and the health care team II.
-Patient-centered Definition: The recognition of patient autonomy and holistically addressing physical, mental, and spiritual needs with respect for diverse cultures, values and relationships Care Implements holistic patient-centered care with moderate guidance Implements holistic patient-centered care with minimal guidance Implements holistic patient-centered care in acute and community settings, seeking appropriate guidance Coordinates holistic patient-centered care for groups of patients, seeking appropriate guidance III.
-Communication & Collaboration tion & Definition: The use of professional verbal and written communications skills to promote knowledge, facilitate quality patient-centered care and function effectively within nursing and interdisciplinary teams function effectively within nursing and Explains the impact of professional communication skills in promoting knowledge, facilitating quality patient-centered care and in promoting effective team functioning Implements professional communication skills to facilitate shared decision -making in provision of patient-centered care and in promoting effective team functioning Integrates professional communication skills to facilitate shared decision-making in provision of patient-centered care and in promoting effective team functioning Compares professional communication skills that facilitate shared decision -making in provision of patient-centered care and in promoting effective team functioning IV.
-Inquiry-based Practice Definition: The consistent attention to improvement opportunities, including acquisition and application of current evidence-based practice to improve individual patient-centered care, processes and systems of care improve individual patient-centered care, Explains the impact of current evidence-based practice in the provision of patient-centered care Implements findings from current evidence- based practice in the provision of patient- centered care and to improve processes Integrates findings from current evidence-based practice in provision of patient-centered care and to improve clinical processes Analyzes findings from current evidence-based practice for use in provision of patient-centered care and in the improvement of clinical processes and systems V. Professionalism Definition: Demonstration of values and beliefs consistent with professional standards, ethics and legal regulations in practice of nursing and adherence to established college and clinical agency policies and procedures Explains the impact of values and beliefs consistent with professional standards, ethics and legal regulations in practice of nursing while adhering to established college and clinical agency policies and procedures Demonstrates values and beliefs consistent with professional standards, ethics and legal regulations in practice of nursing while adhering to established college and clinical agency policies and procedures Demonstrates values and beliefs consistent with professional standards, ethics and legal regulations in practice of nursing while adhering to established college and clinical agency policies and procedures Demonstrates values and beliefs consistent with professional standards, ethics and legal regulations in practice of nursing while adhering to established college and clinical agency policies and procedures
+Learning Outcome Semester 1 Semester 2 I. Safety Definition: The creation and maintenance of an environment that promotes avoidance of harm to patient and health care team members by use of clinical reasoning, current practice policies and procedures Demonstrates safe care practices to minimize the potential harm to patients, self and the health care team, with minimal guidance Implements safe care practices to minimize the potential harm to patients, self and the health care team II.
+Patient- centered Care Definition: The recognition of patient autonomy and holistically addressing physical, mental, and spiritual needs with respect for diverse cultures, values and relationships Implements holistic patient-centered care with moderate guidance Implements holistic patient-centered care with minimal guidance III.
+Communication Definition: The use of professional verbal and written communications skills to promote knowledge, facilitate quality patient-centered care and function effectively within nursing and interdisciplinary teams & Collaboration Explains the impact of professional communication skills in promoting knowledge, facilitating quality patient-centered care and in promoting effective team functioning Implements professional communication skills to facilitate shared decision making in provision of patient-centered care and in promoting effective team functioning IV.
+Inquiry- based Practice Definition: The consistent attention to improvement opportunities, including acquisition and application of current evidence-based practice to improve individual patient-centered care, processes and systems of care Explains the impact of current evidence-based practice in the provision of patient-centered care Implements findings from current evidence-based practice in provision of patient-centered care and to improve clinical processes Definition: Demonstration of values and beliefs consistent with professional standards, ethics and legal regulations in practice of nursing and adherence to established college and clinical agency policies and procedures

+V. Professionalism Demonstrates values and beliefs consistent with professional standards, ethics and legal regulations in practice of nursing while adhering to established college and clinical agency policies and procedures ----------------------- -- ---